-Kirsten is part of Boardman Clark’s full-service banking and financial services team, serving primarily community banks located in Wisconsin, along with their holding companies and their insurance, securities, and investment subsidiaries.
-She also provides legal advice to regional and out-of-state banks.
-Kirsten works closely with the Wisconsin Department of Financial Institutions, FDIC, Federal Reserve, OCC, and various state securities regulators on behalf of her banking clients.
+Kirsten is part of Boardman Clark’s full-service banking and financial services team.
+She serves community financial institutions (along with their holding companies and subsidiaries), insurance companies, and investment advisers primarily located in Wisconsin, and she provides legal advice to regional and out of state clients from time to time.
+Kirsten works closely with the Wisconsin Department of Financial Institutions, FDIC, Federal Reserve, OCC, the Wisconsin Office of the Comptroller of Insurance, the SEC and various state securities regulators on behalf of her financial service clients, and has extensive regulatory experience.

 Kirsten has established de novo banks in Wisconsin and has helped form many holding companies for Wisconsin community banks.
-She regularly works with banks and their holding companies to acquire other banks and branches.
-Kirsten has helped banks, holding companies, and other corporations issue common stock, preferred stock, debt securities and trust preferred securities, to raise hundreds of millions of dollars capital.
-Kirsten successfully worked with the WBA to revise the new Wisconsin securities statutes to remove a provision that would have adversely impacted the traditional business of community banks in this state.
+She regularly works with banks and their holding companies to acquire other banks and branches, and she has negotiated and shepherded the sale of mutual insurance companies, registered investment advisors and other businesses.
+Kirsten has helped banks, holding companies, insurance companies, microfinance companies (both profit and non-profit) and other corporations issue common stock, preferred stock, debt securities and trust preferred securities, to raise hundreds of millions of dollars capital.
+She has assisted a variety of financial service clients with regulatory investigations.

 On behalf of her non-profit clients, Kirsten assists with setting up microfinance loan funds, and also with the ongoing securities activities and compliance of such funds.